HughKeenan/word-burglar/README.md

 ## Technology Used

+Python was used to create the program.
+Heroku was used for Deployment and hosting.
+Github was used to store code.
+Gitpod was used to write the code.
+Git was used for version control.

 ## Testing
 Manual testing was conducted on all aspects to ensure the program worked as intended:
 | Item being tested | Action undertaken | Expected outcome | Result |